Military family helps evacuees transition to new life

-Eli, Emma and Evan pose with the toys that they collected to donate to Operation Allies Welcome.
+Operation Allies Welcome signaled an immediate and unexpected mission change which has impacted the entirety of the Kaiserslautern Military Community.
+These changes happened overnight for the Nguyen family and many others within the area.

+“One day we were just stay-at-home moms,” Faiza said.
+“The next minute we are wearing all these different hats.”

+It wasn’t just the couple that was part of the evacuation efforts.
 The whole Nguyen family each helped in their own way.
-The kids were also a huge part of the operation whether by helping donate clothes and toys, helping with chores, or helping sanitize baby bottles.
-(Courtesy photo)
+The kids also participated by donating clothes and toys, helping with chores, or helping sanitize baby bottles.
+More than that, the family leaned on their community to help them help with daily routines so the children’s lives wouldn’t be impacted too much.

+“We would like to say thank you to all our friends that stepped in and to our neighbors when they saw we were in need,” Nguyen said.
+“We are so thankful for the support system that we have here.
+We didn’t do this alone.”

+Being a part of this mission reiterated that when a community comes together, anything is possible.

 |Date Taken: